Kyun-J/DivisionLayout/README.md

     app:division_right="0.8"/>
 ```

-division_group is created automatically when you use it, but you can create it separately with the division_create_groups property of the DivisionLayout and specify the size as a percentage.
+division_group is created automatically when you use it, but you can create it separately with the division_create_groups property of the DivisionLayout and specify the size as a percentage.<br/>
 division_create_groups receives a string of type JsonArray, and each division_group is created as a JsonObject.

 ```xml